MichelleHaase/CS50p_x/notes_CS50AI.md

 * might not return optimal

 ### A* Search
-* workrs similar to greedy best-first but also takes the cosdt to reach each node(steps) into consideration
+* works similar to greedy best-first but also takes the cost to reach each node(steps) into consideration
 * expands the next node that has the lowest g(n) + h(n)\
 * g(n) cost to reach current node
 * returns optimal if h(n) is admissible (never overestimates) and consistent